47ng/check-env/README.md

 # `check-env`

-Check that the critical environment variables are set for your app.
+Check that the critical environment variables are set for your app, and that you did not leave dangerous development overrides in production.

 ## Installation